The Broadway premiere of The Lehman Trilogy will resume its run this fall.

 The Lehman Trilogy

-After sold-out runs at the National Theatre and New York's Park Avenue Armory, as well as a West End engagement at the Piccadilly Theatre in London, Simon Russell Beale, Adam Godley, and Ben Miles reprise their respective roles in the Broadway premiere of The Lehman Trilogy at the Nederlander Theatre for a limited 16-week engagement.
+After sold-out runs at the National Theatre and New York's Park Avenue Armory, as well as a West End engagement at the Piccadilly Theatre in London, Simon Russell Beale, Adam Godley reprise their respective roles in the Broadway premiere of The Lehman Trilogy at the Nederlander Theatre for a limited 14-week engagement.
+They're joined by Adrian Lester, making his Broadway debut.
+Read a five-star review of The Lehman Trilogy on London Theatre Guide.

 Weaving together nearly two centuries of family history, this epic theatrical event charts the humble beginnings, outrageous successes, and devastating failure of the financial institution that would ultimately bring the global economy to its knees.
 In a quintessential story of western capitalism, rendered through the lens of a single immigrant family, Simon Russell Beale, Adam Godley, and Ben Miles portray the Lehman Brothers, their sons, and grandsons.

-The Lehman Trilogy is told in three parts, presented together as one piece of theatre.
+The Lehman Trilogy play is told in three parts, presented together as one piece of theatre.

 (Photo by Mark Douet)